cyxou/firefly-iii-telegram-bot/README.md

 ## Development

-To build docker images you would need to install additional toos and packages.
+To build docker images you would need to install additional tools and packages.
  - Docker
  - Earthly
- - Some other tools for building multiplatform docker images.
+ - Some other tools for building multi platform docker images.

  On linux, QEMU needs to be installed manually.
 On Ubuntu, this can be achieved by running:
 ```shell